 Watch Video – How Computers are Recycled

-2-1/2 minute video shows electronics being recycled at a SRS facility.
+2-1/2 minute video shows electronics being recycled at a SLS facility.

 Step 1 – Receiving and Pre-Processing